-As more and more corporations invest their retained earnings directly in various investment vehicles such as mutual funds and publicly traded securities, the value of their portfolio continues to grow.
-And as business owners build their corporation’s portfolio, they may also want to give back while taking advantage of the tax benefits of donating investment funds to charity.⁵ However, what many business owners may not know is that where corporate investments have increased in value, a corporate donation in-kind results in a more favourable tax consequence than selling the investment and donating the cash.
+As more and more corporations invest their retained earnings directly in various investment vehicles, such as mutual funds and publicly traded securities, the value of their portfolio continues to grow.
+And as business owners build their corporation’s portfolio, they may also want to give back while taking advantage of the tax benefits of donating investment funds to charity.¹ However, what many business owners may not know is that where corporate investments have increased in value, a corporate donation in kind results in a more favourable tax consequence than selling the investment and donating the cash.
 Let’s take a look at why this is the case and how the numbers stack up.

-In order to obtain cash from an investment for the purpose of making a charitable donation it must be liquidated.
-And in cases where the fair market value (FMV) of the investment exceeds the adjusted cost base (ACB), this will result in a capital gain—50 per cent of which is taxable (subject to any unused capital losses) and 50 per cent, the nontaxable portion, is added to the corporation’s capital dividend account (CDA).
+To obtain cash from an investment for the purpose of making a charitable donation, it must be liquidated.
+And in cases where the fair market value (FMV) of the investment exceeds the adjusted cost base (ACB), this will result in a capital gain—50% of which is taxable (subject to any unused capital losses) and 50%, the non-taxable portion, is added to the corporation’s capital dividend account (CDA).
 Following this, once the cash is donated to a registered charity, the corporation is allowed a deduction equal to the amount donated.

-The donation of an investment to a registered charity allows for a deduction in the corporation equal to the FMV of the investment donated and a capital gains inclusion rate that is reduced to zero per cent.¹ In other words, the tax on any capital gain arising from the disposition is eliminated—a significant savings.
-An additional benefit is that 100 per cent of the capital gain is added to the corporation’s CDA.² This can result in an additional tax savings given that the amount in the CDA can be distributed as a capital dividend to the corporation’s shareholder tax-free.
+The donation of an investment to a registered charity allows the corporation a deduction equal to the FMV of the investment donated and a capital gains inclusion rate that’s reduced to 0%.² In other words, the tax on any capital gain arising from the disposition is eliminated—a significant savings.
+An additional benefit is that 100% of the capital gain is added to the corporation’s CDA.³ This can result in additional tax savings, given that the amount in the CDA can be distributed as a capital dividend to the corporation’s shareholders tax free.

-In order to illustrate the advantage of a corporation donating an investment in-kind versus selling the investment and donating the cash let’s look at an example where a corporation holds an investment with a FMV of $10,000 and an ACB of zero.
+To illustrate the advantage of a corporation donating an investment in kind versus selling the investment and donating the cash, let’s look at an example where a corporation holds an investment with an FMV of $10,000 and an ACB of $0.

-As illustrated, by liquidating the investment and donating the cash to a registered charity, this results in a $2,550 corporate tax liability.³ Alternatively, if the corporation donates the investment in-kind the capital gain will be eliminated resulting in no taxes owing.
+As illustrated in the table below, liquidating the investment and donating the cash to a registered charity results in a $2,550 corporate tax liability.⁴ Alternatively, if the corporation donates the investment in kind, the capital gain will be eliminated resulting in no taxes owing.
 Furthermore, the full capital gain on the donated investment of $10,000 will be added to the corporation’s CDA.

-Now, if the corporation were to distribute $10,000 to its shareholder, you will see that in the case of an in-kind donation 100 per cent of the dividend could be paid in the form of a capital dividend and the shareholder would receive $10,000 tax-free.
-Alternatively, the shareholder would only receive $8,000 after-tax if the corporation sells the investment and gifts the cash.
-This is because only $5,000 could be paid in the form of a tax-free capital dividend and $5,000 of the distribution would need to be in the form of an ineligible dividend that would be taxed in the hands of the shareholder.⁴
+Now, if the corporation were to distribute $10,000 to shareholders, you’ll see that in the case of an in-kind donation, 100% of the dividend could be paid in the form of a capital dividend and the shareholders would receive $10,000 tax free.
+Alternatively, the shareholders would only receive $8,000 after tax if the corporation sells the investment and gifts the cash.
+This is because only $5,000 could be paid in the form of a tax-free capital dividend and $5,000 of the distribution would need to be in the form of a non-eligible dividend that would be taxed in the hands of the shareholders.5

 Taking into consideration both the corporate tax (net of the refundable tax portion) and personal taxes, a total of $3,016 of taxes will be paid where the investment is sold and the cash subsequently donated versus no tax in the case of an in-kind donation.
 Thus, the total net tax savings of making an in-kind donation versus selling the investment and donating the proceeds is $3,016 in taxes paid at both the corporate and personal level.

-By donating an investment in-kind this can allow a corporation to:
+By donating an investment in kind, a corporation can:

-- Increase its CDA by 100 per cent of the non-taxable portion of the capital gain which can be paid out tax-free.
+- increase its CDA by 100% of the non-taxable portion of the capital gain, which can be paid out tax free

-- Realize tax savings and make a tax-efficient distribution to its shareholder.
+- realize tax savings and make a tax-efficient distribution to its shareholders.

-- Looking to liquidate an investment that has a fair market value in excess of its adjusted cost base
+- looking to liquidate an investment that has a fair market value above its adjusted cost base

 To take advantage of the tax savings associated with in-kind corporate donating:

-- Review the corporation’s portfolio to determine which investments have a fair market value that exceed their adjusted cost base
+- Review the corporation’s portfolio to determine which investments have a fair market value that exceeds their adjusted cost base.